Vivianna Torun Bülow-Hübe: Work and awards

 Throughout her career, Torun worked in Sweden, France, Germany and Indonesia.

 In 1948, saying that she didn't want to design jewelry for the wives of wealthy men to keep locked up in private, Torun began making what she called "anti-status jewelry" out of twisted silver wire embellished with crystals and stones.
 In 1959, she designed the Mobius necklace, which included a lead crystal drop to be draped over the shoulder of the wearer.
 It was described by Barbara Cartlidge, author of the reference book Twentieth Century Jewelry, as a "milestone in the history of modern jewelry."
 In 1962, Torun designed a stainless steel bangle-style wristwatch for an exhibition at the Musée des Arts Décoratifs in Paris.
 It later became the first wristwatch to be produced by the world-renowned Danish silver company Georg Jensen.

 In 1960, Torun was awarded a gold medal at the 1960 Milan Triennale and also won the American Lunning Prize for design, given annually to innovative Scandinavian designers in their thirties.
 She then met the Danish silversmith Georg Jensen, for whom she began designing exclusively in 1969.

 Torun is the designer behind some of the most famous Georg Jensen jewelry designs, including 'Mobius', 'The Vivianna / Open Watch', 'Beans', 'Forget me knot' and 'Hidden Heart'.
 She is the second most famous Georg Jensen designer, behind Jensen himself.
 In 1992 she was awarded the Prince Eugen medal by King Carl XVI Gustaf of Sweden for outstanding artistic achievement.
 Also in 1992, the Georg Jensen form held an exhibition honouring 25 years of its association with Torun, 45 years of her work with silver and her 65th birthday.
 In the same year, the Musee des Arts Decoratifs in the Louvre held a 45-year retrospective of Torun's work.

 Torun's jewelry was inspired by natural shapes such as flowers, leaves, swirls and the flow of water.
 It is described as sober, minimalist and simple.
 Torun has been praised for her ability to shape solid materials into seemingly flexible forms, so that metal flows like water around the wearer's neck and shoulders.
 She did not use valuable stones, preferring instead pebbles, granite, rock crystal, moonstone and quartz.

-Torun's jewelry has been worn by celebrities including Billie Holiday, Ingrid Bergman, and Brigitte Bardot, and her customers included Pablo Picasso and Duke Ellington.
+Torun's jewelry has been worn by celebrities including Billie Holiday, Ingrid Bergman, and Brigitte Bardot, and her customers included Pablo Picasso, Chester Himes and Duke Ellington.
 Her work can be seen in the Museum of Modern Art in New York City, the Swedish National Museum in Stockholm, the Musee des Arts Decoratifs in Montreal, the Louvre in Paris, the Worshipful Company of Goldsmiths in London, and in the Pinakothek der Moderne in Munich.
 Her jewelry and housewares are sold today by retailers such as Georg Jensen, Bed Bath & Beyond and Amazon.